 How do I apply for a Westpac savings account?

-Applying for a Westpac bank account is easy, and you can do so by visiting any Westpac branch, by speaking to a Westpac representative over the phone, or by submitting an online application.
+You need to compare the accounts offered by Westpac to make sure they suit your personal financial needs and your unique situation.
+If you decide one of the accounts meets your needs, applying for a Westpac bank account is easy, and you can do so by visiting any Westpac branch, by speaking to a Westpac representative over the phone, or by submitting an online application.

 If you wish to apply online, simply click on the ‘Go to Site’ button, but only after you make sure that you answer these questions in the affirmative.

 - Do you meet the account’s age requirements?

 - Do you have an Australian residential address?

 Existing Westpac customers can log into the bank’s internet banking platform and apply for these accounts easily.
 As a new customer, you’ll have to:

 - Provide your complete name, date of birth, residential address, email address, and phone number

 - Visit a Westpac branch to complete an ID check

 Opening a Westpac bank account can be a good idea, but other financial institutions offer similar accounts, so take some time to compare a few before deciding.